List of United States presidential candidates: Post-12th Amendment: 1804–present

 Since the ratification of the Twelfth Amendment in 1804, each member of the Electoral College has cast one vote for president and one vote for vice president, and presidential candidates have generally competed on a ticket with a running mate who seeks to win the vice presidency.
 (Note: A presidential candidate must win a majority of the electoral vote to win the election.
 If no candidate wins a majority of the vote, a contingent election is held in the House of Representatives.
 Just one election, the 1824 election, has been decided by a contingent election since the ratification of the Twelfth Amendment.)
 Since 1824, the national popular vote has been recorded, though the national popular vote has no direct effect on the winner of the election.
 (Note: Five candidates have lost a presidential election despite winning a plurality or majority of the popular vote in that election.)

-The following candidates won at least 0.1% of the national popular vote in elections held since 1824, or won at least one electoral vote from an elector who was not a faithless elector.
+The following candidates won at least 0.1% of the national popular vote in elections held since 1824, or won at least one electoral vote from an elector.